modalitysystems/modalitysoftware-docs/twa/Teamwork-Analytics-Report-Development-Process.md

 ### Reporting Schema

-The reporting schema contains data that is optimised/pre-calculated for reproting purposes

-**Aggregates** holds select data, summed, for longer period of time.
-E.g. number of calls per user every day for a year

-# Understanding how Power BI Reporting works

-The SQL has two Schemas, one optimised for data storage and one optimised for reporting.

-The **Data Schema** is comprised of SQL Tables and SQL Views and the data, The backend development team design and maintain this
- This is where the build of the data is held.
-The Data schema is subject to regular changes and optimisation.
-Do not report from this.

 The Data Schema Feeds the **Reporting Schema**

 Power BI reports collect data from the from the **Reporting Schema**, never the Data Schema.
 The Reporting Schema is a collection of SQL Tables and SQL views optimised for reporting.
-They are maintained not to change, so that existing reports are not broken.
+They are maintained by the development not to change what they output, so that existing reports are not broken.

-The Reporting Team have input as to the design of the Reporting Schema, but it is ultimately maintained as part of the product by the Development Team.
+The Reporting Team have heavy input as to the design of the Reporting Schema. it is ultimately maintained as part of the product by the Development Team.

+The reporting schema contains data that is optimised/pre-calculated for reporting purposes including:

+**Aggregates** holds select data, summed, for longer period of time.
+E.g. number of calls per user every day for a year

 # New Report Development Process